As of July 1, 2020 recycling guidelines in Montgomery County have changed. The following services have now been discontinued:

 Virginia Tech Recycling (VTR) provides dependable, convenient, and cost effective recycling services to the university community.
-The program supports campus sustainability and the Virginia Tech Climate Action Commitment Plan goal to minimize waste and achieve a 50 percent recycling rate by 2020.
+The program supports campus sustainability and the Virginia Tech 2020 Climate Action Commitment Plan goal to be zero-waste by 2030 and achieve a 55 percent recycling rate by 2025.

 - When in doubt, throw it out!
 When throwing trash into the recycling, it contaminates the entire bin.
 (For sustainability in the Dining Halls visit the Sustainable Dining website)

 - Only plastics #1 (PET) and #2 (HDPE) containers are accepted as of July 2018.
 (Think of plastic bottles, cans, and food containers).

 - Do not bag recyclables (plastic bags get caught in the conveyer belt and can cause damage).

 - Plastic containers #1 (PET) and #2 (HDPE) (Plastic bottles, jugs, and empty food containers)

 - Magazines and glossy paper